lizzy-606/morfoskop/README.md

 morfoskop keyness --target domain/ --reference general/
 ```

-or programmatically — see `examples/demo.py`.
+Programmatic use: see `examples/demo.py`.

 ## Status

 Working skeleton.
-Verb metrics (aspect/tense/mood combinations) are
-simplified relative to the full complexity of the Polish verbal system —
-to be extended after first tests on a real corpus.
+Verb metrics (aspect/tense/mood combinations) are simplified relative to the full complexity of the Polish verbal system — to be extended after first tests on a real corpus.

+Current version measures paradigm productivity via lemma + grammatical tag (spaCy's `token.morph`) — entropy over attested case/tense labels per lemma.
+A finer-grained metric is in development: segmentation into root, prefix, and inflectional ending, to measure productivity at the level of word structure itself rather than the grammatical label spaCy assigns to it.